-15.4) Treasury shares

-The ordinary General Shareholders' Meeting held on May 14, 2009, authorised the Board of Directors to make the "derivative acquisition of Repsol YPF, S.A.'s shares, via sale-purchase, swap or any other onerous transaction, directly or through subsidiaries, up to a maximum number of shares so that the sum of those acquired plus treasury shares already held by Repsol YPF, S.A. and any of its subsidiaries does not exceed 5% of the parent company's share capital, for a price or consideration that shall not be less than the par value of the shares and not more than its quoted price on the stock exchange".

-The authorisation is valid for 18 months from the date of the General Shareholders' Meeting and nullifies the equivalent resolution ratified at the ordinary General Shareholders' Meeting held on May 14, 2008.

-In 2009, Repsol YPF disposed of a total of 12,229,428 treasury shares representing 1.001% of the parent company's share capital.
-These shares had a par value of \leq 12.22 million and were sold for an aggregate gross amount of \leq 230.47 million.

-At December 31, 2009 neither Repsol YPF, S.A. nor any of its subsidiaries held any shares of the parent company.

-In 2008, exercising the powers delegated in the Board of Directors by the parent company's shareholders in general meeting, the Group purchased 12,924,428 treasury shares, representing 1.06% of the share capital, for an amount of €261.73 million, with a par value of €12.92 million.
-Likewise, Repsol YPF disposed of 695,000 shares in 2008, for an amount of €17.5 million whose par value amounted to €0.69 million.

-At December 31, 2008 the Group held 12,229,428 shares of the parent company, whose acquisition cost amounted to €244.79 million.
+13.4 incasury shares The ordinary General Shareholders' M Directors to make the "derivative acqu swap or any other onerous transactio number of shares so that the sum of Repsol YPF, S.A. and any of its subsi share capital, for a price or considera shares and not more than its quoted p The authorisation is valid for 18 month and nullifies the equivalent resolution held on May 14, 2008.
+In 2009, Repsol YPF disposed of a tota the parent company's share capital.
+Th sold for an aggregate gross amount of At December 31, 2009 neither Repsol the parent company.
+In 2008, exercising the powers delegat shareholders in general meeting, the senting 1.06% of the share capital, fo 12,92 million.
+Likewise, Repsol YPF dis 17,5 million whose par value amounted At December 31, 2008 the Group held quisition cost amounted to € 244,79 m

-15.5) Adjustments for changes in value
+Adjustments for changes in value